cweichen/pygn/README.md

 To search for the Kings of Convenience track "Homesick" from their album "Riot On An Empty Street", do:

-	metadata = pygn.lookupTrack(clientID, userID, 'Kings Of Convenience', 'Riot On An Empty Street', 'Homesick')
+	metadata = pygn.searchTrack(clientID, userID, 'Kings Of Convenience', 'Riot On An Empty Street', 'Homesick')

 The returned gnmetadata object is a Python dict containing multiple metadata fields.